deepstreamIO/deepstream.io-website/content/releases/10-server/v4-0-0/index.md

 - State Registries Factory

 The state registry is responsible for holding the state of subscriptions across the cluster.
 The default implementation is distributed, using add/remove and reconciliation checks.
-However this is one of the more expensive operations in deepstream due to consistency checks.
-By being a plugin we could also use a redis based approach, as long as we figure out how to clear down the state if a server died ungracefully.
+However, this is one of the more expensive operations in deepstream due to consistency checks.
+By being a plugin we could also use a Redis based approach, as long as we figure out how to clear down the state if a server died ungracefully.

 ```
 type StateRegistryCallback = (name: string) => void